springer-math/Mathematics-of-Epidemics-on-Networks/docs/Examples.rst

 ---------------------------------------------------------------

 Here are examples to generate (close approximations to) many of the figures in `Mathematics of Epidemics on Networks: from Exact to Approximate Models`_.
+Other examples are farther down.

 Chapter 1
 ^^^^^^^^^